 This remarkable 17th century stone cottage is situated in unequalled peaceful countryside with a wealth of walks in every direction and stunning views all straight from the door.
 Originally a "but'n ben" cottage, it has recently been renovated and extended yet kept its original features and historical character.
 It is south facing and set in the Sidlaw Hills, close to Glamis.
 It sits within a half acre garden with stone out-buildings with old grey slate roofs, a host of garden birds and a croquet lawn, shared by the owners and their cocker spaniel next door.
-The fields and hills surrounding the cottage are owned by Strathmore Estates and are cultivated for both farming and shooting.

 There are numerous golf courses, some 20 public, private and 'pay as you play' within a 20 mile radius, including traditional links, parkland and heathland ones, famous ones such as Carnoustie and Rosemount, as well as lesser-known challenges such as Panmure and Edzell to name but a few.
 Just outside that circle lies the 'Home of Golf', St Andrews, and the world renowned Gleneagles.
 There is something for everyone from the beginner to the most able and the area also enjoys an excellent reputation for its clement weather.

 Shopping at the House of Bruar ('Harrods of the North') is 50 minutes drive and there is a nearby local farmers' market on the second Saturday of the month.
 Local seasonal produce from the Vale of Strathmore, such as strawberries and raspberries, and haggis and specialist sausages are easily obtainable.
 Therapeutic massage by the cottage owner is available by arrangement.

 - Sleeps - 2-5